A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Numerical examples

-We find that the proposed quantum solution approaches the analytical solution much better than the classical FDM solutions when the grid parameter $N$ is fixed, especially for a large simulation time and a small grid parameter.
-The underlying reason is that our quantum solution is based on the FSM whose $N$ describes the number of bases, and thus, it has a better precision than the FDM methods with the same grid parameter $N$.
-Besides, the quantum solutions in Fig.~\ref{sec4:Fig0} exhibit arc-like shapes, which owes to the error in the high frequency wave (Fourier coefficients with large indices), and can be relieved by taking smaller $\Delta\tau$.
-Here, we plot the classical FDM solutions to indicate the best possible performance of the quantum algorithms based on the backward Euler FDM, e.g. \cite{BCOW17, Sato.2024pre, Ingelmann.2024}.
-It is clear from Fig.~\ref{sec4:Fig0} that our quantum solution outperforms the quantum solutions based on the FDMs.
-More insight discussions and comments on the error are provided in Sect.~\ref{subsec:4-3}, and we compare our proposed quantum algorithm with some other quantum algorithms in Sect.~\ref{sec:5}.
+We find that the proposed quantum solution approaches the analytical solution much better than the classical FDM solutions, especially for a small grid parameter.
+The reason is that our quantum solution is based on a special FSM whose $N$ describes the number of bases, and thus, it has a better precision than the FDM methods with the same grid parameter $N$.
+Besides, the quantum solutions in Fig.~\ref{sec4:Fig0} exhibit arc-like shapes, which owes to the approximation error (errors of relatively high frequency parts contribute the most since the Fourier coefficients with large indices are small), and can be relieved by taking smaller $\Delta\tau$.
+Here, we plot the classical FDM solutions to indicate the best possible performance of the QLSAs based on the backward Euler FDM (e.g. \cite{Ingelmann.2024}).
+It is clear from Fig.~\ref{sec4:Fig0} that for the PDEs with periodic boundary conditions, it is better to apply a quantum algorithm based on FSM, and we compare AAPITE algorithm with the ones in \cite{Ingelmann.2024} in Sect.~\ref{subsec:5-2}.

-\underline{\bf Linear dependence on time step} Next, we plot the $l^2$-error between the ``$N$-quantum solution" and the $N$-truncated solution in Fig.~\ref{sec4:Fig1} where we choose $N=2^6=64$.

-This indicates the convergence of the quantum solution to the truncated solution as the time step $\Delta\tau$ tends to $0$.
-In this example, we do not have the Suzuki-Trotter error because $V=0$, and we have only the approximation error whose overhead is estimated by $O(\Delta\tau)$ in the previous section.
-This theoretical linear order can be confirmed numerically, and we put the details into Sect.~\ref{subsec:4-3-3}.
+\underline{\bf Error of the AAPITE} In this example, there is no Suzuki-Trotter error because $V\equiv 0$.
+Thus, we illustrate the approximation error of the AAPITE by plotting the $\ell^2$-error between the $N$-quantum solution and the $N$-truncated solution in Fig.~\ref{sec4:Fig1}.
+The error decreases, and the final success probability converges to some constant around $0.814$ as the time step $\Delta\tau$ becomes smaller.
+The theoretical linear dependence on $\Delta\tau$ is confirmed numerically in \ref{subsec:4-3-3}.

-\underline{\bf Numerical dependence on diffusion/advection coefficient} Finally, we consider the numerical dependence on the diffusion and advection coefficients $a$ and $\mathbf{v}$.
-The $l^2$-errors between the $N$-quantum solutions and the $N$-truncated solutions are shown in Fig.~\ref{sec4:Fig1b}.
+\underline{\bf Numerical dependence on diffusion/advection coefficient} We consider the numerical dependence on the diffusion and advection coefficients $a$ and $\mathbf{v}$.
+The $\ell^2$-errors between the $N$-quantum solutions and the $N$-truncated solutions are shown in Fig.~\ref{sec4:Fig1b}.
+This indicates that the error increases as the diffusion coefficient $a$ becomes larger, but it does not depend on the advection coefficient $\mathbf{v}$.
+The dependence on $a$ can be understood by the following change of variables: